Australia, Indonesia Enhance Cooperation in ‘Largest’ Joint Drills

 “By training together, our forces build upon shared tactics, techniques, and procedures to enhance interoperability and readiness to respond to shared security challenges in the region,” added Jones.

-Every year, there are three bilateral exercises between the Australian and Indonesian air forces: Albatross, Rajawali AUSINDO, and Exercise Elang AUSINDO.
+Three bilateral exercises between the Australian and Indonesian air forces are held every year: Albatross, Rajawali AUSINDO, and Exercise Elang AUSINDO.

 Indo-Pacific Endeavour 2024